-It is almost certain that in the coming years chatbots will increasingly take over the contact between consumers and companies.
+It is almost certain that in the coming years chatbots will play a major role in the contact between consumers and companies.

 “Chatbot technology is easily accessible, even for small and medium-sized businesses.
 If we believe Gartner’s forecast, we will see many more successful chatbot applications in practice in the coming years,” says Alexander de Ruiter, CEO at OBI4wan.

-There are already numerous possible applications for chatbots.
+There are numerous possible applications for chatbots and customer service is currently the largest domain for chatbots.
 Whether it’s product and style advise through live chat applications of online retailers, support to find the right flight or hotel on holiday booking sites or the answering of standard customer service questions, chatbots are ready to assist.
-The virtual assistants can be perfectly integrated into all modern customer service channels such as Facebook Messenger, WhatsApp, Twitter and Live Chat.
-Research by Gartner shows that customer service is the largest domain for chatbots and we expect this to continue in 2019.
-Read more about the chatbots trends in 2019 in our latest blog.
+The virtual assistants can be perfectly integrated into all digital customer service channels such as Facebook Messenger, Twitter and live chat.
+Additionally chatbots can also take over tasks in the background, such as automatically tagging messages or routing them to the right employee.

 Are chatbots making humans redundant in customer service?

-In some cases, chatbots can solve entire cases on their own without the use of a human colleague.
-In addition, thanks to artificial intelligence, modern bots are becoming smarter and smarter.
+In some cases, chatbots can solve entire cases on their own without the intervention of a human colleague.
+In addition, thanks to artificial intelligence, modern bots become smarter by the day.
 They learn and improve with every customer contact.
 Does this mean that sooner or later we will be able to completely do without human resources in customer service?
 Alexander de Ruiter, CEO of OBI4wan with 25 years of experience in customer service, answers with a clear “no”.